4sito/appunti/README.md

 Then run the command ```mktexlsr``` to update Latex's database and reload any documents that needs to be compiled with that package.

-(in Linux you have to run the command as superuser because it needs to access file that require root privileges)
+(in Linux you have to run the command as superuser because it needs to access files that require root privileges)